rahul-swamy/Multi-Objective-Politically-Fair-DIstricting/README.md

-# Multi-objective Optimization for Politically Fair Districting: A Scalable Multilevel Approach
+# Code companion for Multi-objective Optimization for Politically Fair Districting: A Scalable Multilevel Approach

 This repository contains the code, data and results pertaining to the manuscript “_Multi-objective Optimization for Politically Fair Districting: A Scalable Multilevel Approach_” by Rahul Swamy, Douglas M. King, and Sheldon H. Jacobson.
 This work is accepted at _Operations Research_.